-Chris Denari enters his 14th season as the Pacers’ television play-by-play announcer.
+Chris Denari has completed 16 seasons as the Pacers’ television play-by-play announcer.
 Denari has been involved in broadcasting sports in Indianapolis for more than 30 years.
 He was named the Indiana Sportswriters and Sportscasters Association 2003 Broadcaster of the Year; and in April 2016, he was inducted into the Indiana Sportswriters and Sportscasters Association Hall of Fame.

 Denari also served as the radio/television play-by-play announcer for the WNBA’s Indiana Fever for 18 seasons from 2000-2017.
 He most recently was the Sports Director at WXIN-TV Fox 59 in Indianapolis.
 With his move to Pacers’ TV, he ended his 17-year association as the radio play-by-play voice of Butler University basketball.
 He called five of Butler’s NCAA Tournament appearances, including the Bulldogs’ first trip to the Sweet Sixteen in 2003.

 He is a member of the Indianapolis Motor Speedway Radio Network and also handles play-by-play duties for the Big Ten Network.
 Previously, he was a member of the Indianapolis Colts Radio Network, worked for Pacers’ TV as a locker-room reporter and was the television play-by-play voice for the Indiana High School Athletic Association’s state championship events.

 A 1979 graduate of Westfield (Ind.)
 High School, he played basketball for his father, Bob.
 He graduated from Wabash College in 1983, and was a member of the Little Giants’ 1982 NCAA Division III national championship basketball team.
 In 2014, Denari was inducted with his teammates into the Wabash College Athletic Hall of Fame.